 Unlike other fields of translation, medical translation can be very challenging.
 It requires more advanced skills due to the need to be highly precise, clear and accurate.
-A translator cannot afford to mix up terms because it could, quite literally, be a matter of life and death!

 Let’s take a look at some of them: